nekolaiv/cssc/README.md

      git commit -m "Add a brief description of your changes"
      ```

-   - Make sure to follow commit message convention in conventions.txt
+   - Make sure to follow commit message conventions in `conventions.txt`.

 6. **Push to Your Fork:**